Thamsanqa Mabhena

-Thamsanqa Bhekokwakhe Mabhena (1 June 1990) is a South African politician.
-He is currently the Shadow Deputy Minister of Transport and a Member of Parliament (MP) for the opposition Democratic Alliance (DA).
+Thamsanqa (Thami) Bhekokwakhe Mabhena (born 1 June 1990) is a South African politician.
+He is currently a Member of Parliament (MP) for the Democratic Alliance (DA).
+Mabhena served as the Shadow Deputy Minister of Transport between 2019 and 2024.

 Political career

 In 2008, Mabhena formed part of the establishment of the Democratic Alliance branch in his village in Mpumalanga.
 He was then appointed the founding DA Youth representative.
 Mabhena was the transport coordinator of the DA's Dr JS Moroka Constituency for the 2009 general election and became a member of the DA Youth provincial council later that same year.
 In 2010, Mabhena was appointed as the secretary for the Dr JS Moroka Constituency.
 He was elected deputy chairperson of the DA Youth in the constituency in 2012.

 Mabhena then moved to Gauteng.
 In 2014, Mabhena was appointed the youth representative of the DA's Hlanganani constituency in Johannesburg.
 He became the constituency officer of the party's Johannesburg Central constituency and was named the DA's Johannesburg regional coordinator responsible for telecanvassing in 2015.
 Between 2015 and the August 2016 municipal elections, he was the logistics events coordinator of Herman Mashaba's mayoral campaign.
 Mabhena was elected as a DA PR councillor in the City of Johannesburg at the elections.
 He was elected chairperson of the Hlanganani constituency in 2017.